 Delaware has long been known as a business-friendly state, and nearly half of all the public corporations in the country are incorporated there.

-That creates a big demand for accountants, with the Delaware Department of Labor estimating the number of accounting positions in the state to grow by 13.5% during the ten-year period between 2016 and 2026.
-Between growth and normal turnover, this should add 570 accounting jobs on average each year during this ten-year projection period.
+That creates a big demand for accountants, with the Delaware Department of Labor estimating the number of accounting positions in the state to grow from 5,990 in 2018 to 6,290 in 2028.
+Between growth and normal turnover, this will add an average of 600 accounting jobs annually during this ten-year period ending in 2028.

-According to the Delaware Business Times, the state is experiencing robust growth in the financial technology, or fintech, sector, through 2018.
-As America’s credit card capital, the state is well-positioned to take advantage of trends in blockchain and cryptocurrency to create a booming environment for accounting and auditing professionals.
+As America’s credit card capital, Delaware is well-positioned to take advantage of trends in blockchain and cryptocurrency to create a booming environment for accounting and auditing professionals.
 J.P.
 Morgan Chase alone employers 10,000 people in the state, a quarter of them fully focused on technology.